acantril/learn-cantrill-io-labs/aws-cognito-web-identity-federation/02_LABINSTRUCTIONS/STAGE1 - Provision and Discuss Architecture.md

 Click `Static Website Hosting`
 Verify this is enabled

-Note down the `Endpoint` you will need later.
+Note down the `Endpoint` as the `APP BUCKET ENDPOINT` you will need later.

 # STAGE 1C - Verify privatebucket
 Open the bucket starting `webidf-patchesprivatebucket-`